Acupressure Styles, Methods & Forms

 Quick tapping with fingertips stimulates muscles on unprotected, tender areas of the body, such as the face.
 For larger areas of the body, such as the back or buttocks, use a loose fist.
 This Acupressure technique can improve the functioning of nerves and sluggish muscles in the area.

-Instead, use a light touch or medium pressure to activate the healing energy of the Acupressure Points.
+Instead, use a light touch or a gentle medium pressure to activate the healing energy of the Acupressure Points.

 Breathing is the most profoundly effective tool for purifying and revitalizing the body.
 When your breath is shallow, all your body’s vital systems function at a minimum level.
 If your breath is long and deep, however, the respiratory system functions properly, and the body cells become fully oxygenated.